ziapeltagames/lavender-hack/docs/CHARACTERS.md

 # Characters

 _Lavender Hack_ uses four classes, each of which is a broad archetype: **Strong**, **Wise**, **Deft**, and **Weird**.
 With the exception of Weird, the classes map roughly to the B/X idea of warriors, spellcasters, and rogues.
-The classes also have **primary abilities** which tend to have a more prominent role in test for that class.
-The Strong use Strength and Constitution, the Wise use Intelligence and Wisdom, the Deft use Dexterity and Charisma, and the Weird do not have primary abilities.

 ### Blather

 Those class names are from _Whitehack_.
 Still undecided on going that route rather than more standard class archetypes.
 Having broader classes can offer up more customization.
 But having a stronger archetype, like a paladin or a cleric, makes it easier for people familiar with D&D to engage quicker.

+## Hit Dice

+Classes have **hit dice**, which are rolled at character creation to determine starting **hit points**.
+Hit dice are rolled at other times as well.
+The higher the hit die type, the more hit points a character has, which reflects their endurance and toughness.
+Hit points are used heavily in combat.
+When a character drops down to zero hit points, they can become badly wounded.

+## Primary Abilities

+Classes have **primary abilities** which have a prominent role in tests for that class.
+The Strong use Strength and Constitution, the Wise use Intelligence and Wisdom, the Deft use Dexterity and Charisma, and the Weird do not have primary abilities.

+## Class Level

+Character classes have **levels** between 1 and 10.
+When making a new character, they start at level 1.
+As the character grows and explores and hopefully survives the trials of being an adventurer, they gain levels.
+With new levels comes more hit points and new and more interesting options to explore.
+The process of leveling up is described in [Downtime](DOWNTIME.md).

+## Class Features

+**Features** are special abilities that each class has available to them.
+They help the class fit into a niche within the game.
+Higher level characters have more and better class features available to them.

 ## Backgrounds and Advantage